christoros/Adalight-FastLED-ESP32/README.md

 For more information on my own ambilight setup, see [the project page](https://www.partsnotincluded.com/diy-ambilight-ws2812b/) on [PartsNotIncluded.com](http://www.partsnotincluded.com/).

+This fork is specifically made to be able to use with ESP32 devices.

 ## Basic Setup

-Open the LEDstream_FastLED file in the Arduino IDE and customize the settings at the top for your setup.
+Open the LEDstream_esp32 file in the Arduino IDE and customize the settings at the top for your setup.
 You will need to change:

 - Number of LEDs
 - LED data pin
 - LED type

-If you are using a 4-wire LED chipset like APA102 or SK9822, you will need to uncomment the `PIN_CLOCK` line and set that as well.

 Upload to your Arduino and use a corresponding PC application to stream color data.
 You can get the Processing files from the [main Adalight repository](https://github.com/adafruit/Adalight), though I would recommend using Patrick Siegler's fork of Lightpacks's Prismatik, which you can find [here](https://github.com/psieg/Lightpack/releases).